Skip to main content

 2.4 miles round-trip

-Begins from the Spruce Tree House trail, follows the bottom of Spruce Tree Canyon, turns up Spruce Canyon, and returns to the museum via the picnic area.
+This trail begins from the Spruce Tree House trail, follows the bottom of Spruce Tree Canyon, turns up Spruce Canyon, and returns to the museum via the picnic area.
 Gate access to this trail is only available when Spruce Tree House is open.
 Please contact a ranger for times the gate is open.
 Registration required.

 Soda Canyon Overlook Trail